Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are related to storytelling and engagement, which could vaguely apply to all options, but the specific details about movement, sets, and costumes lean more towards 'Movie' than 'Book' or 'Podcast', so the ambiguity isn't perfect.
+The samples are related to the answer (books can be made into movies), but are vague enough to apply to 'movie'.
+They create productive ambiguity.

 ✅ Strengths:
 - Attempt to create ambiguity